Michael-F-Bryan/adventures.michaelfbryan.com/content/posts/turning-feature-requests-into-code.md

 - Is this a thin interface, or will I need to leak a lot of implementation details to the caller? (see [*The Law of Leaky Abstractions*][leaky])
 - Would I reasonably want to reuse this component elsewhere?
-- Does my language promote patterns or abstractions that would make this feature more ergonomic to use?
+- Does my language promote patterns or abstractions that would make the code more ergonomic to use if written in a certain way?
 (C# has events as first-class citizens, Go's goroutines and channels are great for creating streams of events, etc.)
 - Does the larger application provide natural mechanisms or extension points that we can use?